Snickerdoodle Muffins are soft and cakey with a crunchy cinnamon sugar topping!

 - Add in the vanilla and eggs and mix for 1 minute on medium speed, scraping the sides of the bowl as necessary.

-- With mixer still on medium mix in the baking soda, baking powder, salt, and cream of tartar.
+- With mixer still on medium mix in the cinnamon, baking soda, baking powder, salt, and cream of tartar.

 - Turn mixer to low and add in the yogurt and flour in alternating batches, beginning and ending with flour.
 Mix until just combined.